How to Reduce Cloud Costs with Chaos Engineering

 1. Baseline Metrics and Costs:

-Begin by capturing your baseline performance metrics, including mean time to detection (MTTD) and mean time to resolution (MTTR), and track high-severity incidents and infrastructure metrics, such as resource consumption and latency.
-Calculating the economic impact of past incidents can provide a comparative basis for the cost savings achieved through chaos engineering.
+Start by measuring your current performance indicators such as mean time to detection (MTTD) and mean time to resolution (MTTR) and record both high-severity incidents and infrastructure metrics that include resource utilization and latency.
+The economic cost of previous incidents allows you to determine the cost savings from implementing chaos engineering.

 2. Tracking Issues: